 A variety of Charitable Trusts allow income-tax deductions and add to your current income for yourself and/or a beneficiary, while also giving you the satisfaction of making a substantial gift to Watkins.
 Trust may provide fixed payouts, or variable annual payments to the donor.
 A trust may be funded with cash, appreciated securities, or real estate.

 With a gift of property, you can continue to live at a personal residence and avoid future capital-gain tax on the property’s appreciation when you make the property a gift to Watkins College of Art, Design & Film.

 These gifts offer the same benefits as an outright gift of cash, but can offer added tax benefits to the donor.
 For information on transferring gifts of securities, please contact one of the Office of Institutional Advancement officers listed below.

-Watkins College of Art, Design & Film will host The pARTy, the school’s annual fundraising event, The pARTy: A Scene in Green, on Saturday, April 25, with the 2015 edition returning to the striking contemporary art space OZ Arts Nashville.
+Watkins College of Art, Design & Film will host the school’s annual fundraising event, The pARTy: A Scene in Green, on Saturday, April 23, with the 2016 edition returning to the Watkins campus.

-The pARTy benefits the education and outreach programs of the independent, nonprofit, four-year baccalaureate college, now in its 130th year of service and inspiration to the community.
-Part of an elite consortium of 41 art and design colleges across the country and Canada, Watkins is a regionally and nationally accredited college of the visual arts, granting BFA degrees in film, fine art, graphic design, interior design and photography, a BA in art, and an MFA in Film Production.
+Now in its 131st year of service and inspiration to the community, Watkins is a regionally and nationally accredited college of the visual arts, granting BFA degrees in film, fine art, graphic design, interior design and photography, a BA in art, and an MFA in Film Production.
 Through their mission of preparing young artists, designers and filmmakers realize their creative potential, Watkins offers the community programming, continuing education and other opportunities that enrich Nashville’s dynamic cultural life.